-This project presents a Retrieval-Augmented Generation (RAG) chatbot that combines dense vector search with a lightweight language model to provide accurate, context-grounded responses.
-Unlike generic chatbots that rely purely on model knowledge, this system retrieves relevant information from a structured document base before generating its response.
-The solution is optimized for both CPU and GPU environments, supporting OpenVINO for Intel accelerators and PyTorch for CUDA-enabled devices.
+This project presents a Retrieval-Augmented Generation (RAG) chatbot that integrates dense vector search with a lightweight language model to provide accurate, context-grounded responses.
+Unlike conventional chatbots that rely purely on model knowledge, this system retrieves relevant information from structured JSON documents before generating its responses.

 |---|---|